 The alternative is to seek out small businesses.
 Due either to a lack of budget for a hauling company or because they don’t have the time or other resources to do it, they probably just toss their pallets into the dumpster.
 They may even lay them out next to the dumpsters so that trash services can pick them up.

 Some business that might use pallets include hardware stores, small garden shops, equipment stores, newspaper companies, pet stores, grocery stores, and the like.
 Any business that has inventory will most likely use palettes.

 Striking a deal with the workers/managers of a construction site may be another ideal place to look for free pallets.
 It's as easy as picking up the phone and asking.

 Keep in mind, though, that pallets leaned up against a wall or even sitting next to trash receptacles may not be free for the taking.
 They probably are, but it’s important to ask just to be safe.

 Become Your Own Pickup Service

 If a small company needs to dispose of their pallets, and you’re in need of pallets, the math should be easy: get free pallets while at the same time helping a small business clean up their waste; be the “trash/pickup service” they’re in need of.

-If you know of some local places that are constantly getting rid of pallets, simply ask them if you can take the load from them.
-If they’re already paying someone to do it, you could always offer to take the pallets at no cost because you like to use them for DIY projects.
+If you know of some local places that are constantly getting rid of them, simply ask if you can take the load.
+If they’re already paying someone to do it, you could always offer your services at no cost because you like to use them for DIY projects.
 Any excess you don’t use could then be given to someone else that needs them or taken to a dump area.